forcedotcom/salesforcedx-vscode/contributing/publishing.md

 ### Options

 - Download directly from the Github Action run.
-You will find artifacts that are assoicated with a run at the bottom of the summary screen
+You will find artifacts that are associated with a run at the bottom of the summary screen
 - Use the gh cli to download artifacts. `gh run download --dir /dir/where/you/want/the/vsix/files/ 3746978326`.
 The last arg is the GHA job id.
 This can be found in the UI or by executing `gh run list`.

 **At this stage, it is possible to share the .vsix directly for manual